digital-asset/daml/docs/source/concepts/interoperability.rst

 The virtual shared ledger
 =========================

-While every DAML Ledger may keep a physical copy of its shared ledger, there is no place that records the result of the interoperability protocol between those ledgers;
+While every DAML ledger may keep a physical copy of its shared ledger, there is no place that records the result of the interoperability protocol between those ledgers;
 it merely ensures that the individual shared ledgers are consistent.
 Like for local ledgers, consistency is formalized by the existence of a *virtual* shared ledger.

 Definition »virtual shared ledger«
-  A **virtual shared ledger** for a set `X` of interoperable DAML Ledgers is a finite labelled directed acyclic graph of transactions that satisfies the following conditions:
+  A **virtual shared ledger** for a set `X` of interoperable DAML ledgers is a finite labelled directed acyclic graph of transactions that satisfies the following conditions:

   * It satisfies the conditions for a shared ledger.

   * It does not contain **Enter** nor **Leave** actions.

-  * Every action in the vertex transactions is labelled with a DAML Ledger from `X`.
+  * Every action in the vertex transactions is labelled with a DAML ledger from `X`.

-Since a cross-ledger transaction can use contracts from different DAML Ledgers, the :ref:`projection <da-model-projections>` of transactions needs to be aware of the ledgers.
+Since a cross-ledger transaction can use contracts from different DAML ledgers, the :ref:`projection <da-model-projections>` of transactions needs to be aware of the ledgers.
 In the `PaintOffer` workflow, e.g., Alice's and the painter's projections of the acceptance transactions are the whole transaction as they are both stakeholders on the `PaintOffer` contract.